limdauto/leme/README.md

 ## Roadmap

 Version 1.0 is pretty much a verbatim copy from WYSAS.
-The goal for 2.0 is better build, distribution and a richer standard library, including string manipulation and networking.
+The goal for [version 2.0](https://github.com/limdauto/leme/milestones/v2.0) is better build, distribution and a richer standard library, including string manipulation and networking.